top of page

 Please note, this pre-event session is being brought to you by the University of Cambridge in partnership with Whippet, the operator of the University of Cambridge’s electric Universal bus service and Active County Cambridgeshire's public transport sponsor

-This event is being arranged by the University of Cambridge, and pre-booking is essential using the link above
+This event is being arranged by the University of Cambridge, and pre-booking is essential using the link below

 Walking tour: Eddington